liberapay/liberapay.com/README.md

 You need python2.7 on your PATH.

-You need [Postgres](http://www.postgresql.org/) with headers installed.
-The packages are called postgresql and libpq5-dev respectively on Ubuntu/ Debian.
+You need [Postgres](http://www.postgresql.org/download/).
+(If installing using a package manager, be sure to install the headers as well.
+On Ubuntu and Debian, the packages are called postgresql and libpq5-dev respectively.)

 Now, you need to setup the database as described in "Setting up the Database".